-Briefly, IPMI (Intelligent Platform Management Interface) is a set of standardized specifications for hardware-based platform management systems making it possible to control and monitor servers centrally.
-The primary functions of such management systems are to monitor hardware temperatures and power consumption, initiate boot up and shut down, and log all event states of the servers.
+The official definition of IPMI (short for Intelligent Platform Management Interface) is a set of standardized specifications for hardware-based platform management systems making it possible to control and monitor servers centrally.
+The simpler definition is that IMPI is a security guard for your server.

-- It constantly monitors server health and issues warnings of possible system failures in advance.
+- It constantly monitors server health and issues advance warnings of possible system failures.

 - IPMI acts independently of the server and is always accessible.